Blizzard (Marvel Comics): Earth-X

 In the Earth-X reality, the Donnie Gill version of Blizzard has the same history.
 He was killed by Norman Osborn prior to the Green Goblin's rise to power.

 House of M: Masters of Evil

 In the House of M reality, the Donnie Gill version of Blizzard appears as a member of Hood's Masters of Evil.

 Power Pack

-The Donnie Gill version of Blizzard appears in Iron Man & Power Pack issue #2 with Speed Demon.
+The Donnie Gill version of Blizzard appears in Iron Man & Power Pack #2 with Speed Demon.
 He kidnaps Irena Crumb (daughter of millionaire Arnold Crumb, and a school rival of Julie Power's) from her school and takes her to an abandoned warehouse across town, where he tortures her.
 Speed Demon runs in, telling him that Power Pack has found them; Power Pack bursts in, and a fight ensues.
 At one point, Blizzard freezes the ground, causing Speed Demon to slip and smash into him.
 The Pack captures Blizzard, and Lightspeed takes his mask so she can rescue Irena from Speed Demon incognito.
 Afterwards, Blizzard and Speed Demon are arrested.